applitools/eyes-cypress/README.md

 At the end of the test run, Eyes-Cypress will wait for the results of all visual tests.
 There's a default timeout of 2 minutes between the end of the test run and the end of the visual tests (although it should not take so long normally!).

-It's possible to change that default by setting the configuration variable `eyesTimeout`, in one of the varios ways to configure Cypress, as described in the [Cypress plugins documentation](https://docs.cypress.io/guides/references/configuration.html).
+It's possible to change that default by setting the configuration variable `eyesTimeout`, in one of the various ways to configure Cypress, as described in the [Cypress plugins documentation](https://docs.cypress.io/guides/references/configuration.html).

 ## Troubleshooting